Last September, KPMG South Africa pledged to donate R40 million to NGOs involved in education and anti-corruption initiatives.

 This pledge was made as an acknowledgement of mistakes we have made in the past, and is part of a broader strategy to ensure that we become more actively involved in making a sustainable contribution towards pressing societal challenges facing the country.
 This commitment resides alongside other firm reforms that ensure we uphold the highest ethical and professional standards and understand our responsibility to be good corporate citizens.

-50% of the funding will go towards educational initiatives,
+50% of the funding committed to educational initiatives

 Timelines of the application process:

 Please note that the timelines outlined in the linked illustration are indicative.
-Applicants will be kept informed, as relevant to their funding application, as we proceed with the various phases of our process.
+Applicants will be kept informed, as relevant to their funding application, as we proceed with the various stages of our process.